Sergi Enrich

-Sergi Enrich Ametller (born 26 February 1990) is a Spanish professional footballer who plays as a forward for Real Oviedo.
+Sergi Enrich Ametller (born 26 February 1990) is a Spanish professional footballer who plays as a forward for Segunda División club Huesca.

 He made 197 total appearances for Eibar, scoring 39 goals.
 In La Liga, he also represented Mallorca, where he started his career.

 Club career

 Mallorca

 Enrich was born in Ciutadella de Menorca, Menorca, Balearic Islands.
 A product of RCD Mallorca's youth ranks, he made his first-team – and La Liga – debut on 24 January 2010, playing the last 22 minutes in a 1–1 away draw against RCD Espanyol after coming on as a substitute for Fernando Varela.
-He spent the vast majority of his first professional season with the reserve team in the Segunda División B.
+He spent the vast majority of his first professional season with the reserve team, in the Segunda División B.

-Enrich spent the 2011–12 campaign on loan to Recreativo de Huelva of the Segunda División.
-The following year, he moved to AD Alcorcón on the same basis.
+Enrich spent the 2011–12 campaign on loan to Segunda División club Recreativo de Huelva.
+The following year, he joined AD Alcorcón on the same basis.

 Numancia

-In the summer of 2013, Enrich signed a two-year contract with CD Numancia still in the second tier.
-He was the Segunda División Player of the Month in November of the following year as his five goals in four games took the Soria-based club out of the relegation places; on 20 December, he contributed a brace to a 6–6 home draw against CD Lugo.
+In summer 2013, Enrich signed a two-year contract with CD Numancia still in the second tier.
+He was the Segunda División Player of the Month in November 2014 as his five goals in four games took the Soria-based side out of the relegation places; on 20 December that year, he contributed a brace to a 6–6 home draw against CD Lugo.

 Eibar

-On 12 July 2015, Enrich moved to top-flight SD Eibar on a two-year deal.
-He scored 11 goals in his second season, helping to a tenth-place finish.
+On 12 July 2015, Enrich moved to top-division SD Eibar after agreeing to a two-year deal.
+He scored 11 goals during his second season, helping to a tenth-place finish.

-Enrich remained in the Basque Country the following years, signing extensions in February 2017 and May 2019, tying him to them until June 2022.

-Due to a clause in his contract allowing him to leave Eibar in case of relegation, Enrich ended his six-year stay in June 2021.
-Later that summer, he was near to a move to newly relegated 2.
+Enrich remained at the Basque club in the ensuing seasons, signing new contracts in February 2017 and May 2019, tying him to them until June 2022.
+Due to a clause in his contract allowing him to leave Eibar in case of relegation, he ended his six-year stay in June 2021; two months later, he was close to joining newly-relegated 2.
 Bundesliga team FC Schalke 04 in Germany, but the move was called off when fans rebelled over his criminal record.